Hugo-dgn/chess_opening_trainer/sprints.md

 >>>>files

 explore file:
-    -gives a list of openings name given some conditions
+    -gives a list of openings name given some conditions and allows the player to navigate the openings within a graphic interface

+train file:
+    -mange the training